NicoleJackson89/pp2-rock-paper-scissors-lizard-spock/README.md

 - Mobile

-  - A lower performance score was received on the mobile testing.
+  - A lower performance score was received on the mobile testing due to image sizes.

 ![Lighthouse Mobile](./assets/docs/lighthouse-mobile.png)